amamitpandey/tuts/Java/Java_collection.md

 Comparable
 Comparator
-For customized comparison
-Like for use stringBuffer, salary based sort
-By default compare inbuild
-Like int has ascending default natural sorting order, Comparator don’t use stringBuffer.
+For customized comparison Like for use stringBuffer, salary based sort, By default compare inbuild, Like int has ascending default natural sorting order, Comparator don’t use stringBuffer.
 Use comparTo()
 Use compare() and equals()
 Use for primitive data String, integer